-6. The applicant shall provide an anticipated construction schedule and proposed inservice date of the project.
+The applicant shall provide an anticipated construction schedule and proposed in-service date of the project.

-Construction of the station expansion will begin in March 2017.
-The complete in-service date for the Project is June 2019.
+Construction of the station expansion is planned to begin in the fourth quarter of 2017.
+The complete inservice date for the Project is summer 2019.